nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 | `* * *`  | user                             | view individual events                                      | know its timing and who is involved                           |
 | `* *`    | user                             | view upcoming events                                        | plan my schedule for the near future                          |

-*{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is the `NUScheduler` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - View all profiles**

 **MSS**

-1. User requests to view all profiles
+1. User requests to view all profiles.
-2. NUScheduler shows a list of profiles
+2. NUScheduler shows a list of profiles.
-3. User requests to delete a specific profile in the list
-4. NUScheduler deletes the person

     Use case ends.